Chart Color Schemes

 Mooloolaba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the area.
+AreaSearch has identified 18 projects likely affecting the region.
 Notable projects include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, Avani Hotel Mooloolaba, and Mooloolaba - Alexandra Headland Local Plan Area.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.